JONSASSE/432-2018/projects/project2/README.md

 - Our final 432 class is Thursday 2018-04-26.
 - The CWRU Reading Days are 2018-05-01 and 2018-05-02, and finals are given in other classes from 2018-05-03 through 2018-05-10.
-- In filling out **the registration and scheduling form due 2018-04-17** you will need to specify at least 8 time slots when you are available, including slots on at least two different days, and you'll need to specify your first choice time slot, as well.
+- In filling out [the registration and scheduling form due 2018-04-17 at 5 PM](https://goo.gl/forms/Zfgnq5pyAAzAlmUm1) you will need to specify at least 8 time slots when you are available, including slots on at least two different days, and you'll need to specify your first choice time slot, as well.

 ### Time Slots on Thursday 2018-05-03